danny-hunt/aihub/CAT_FACTS_DEMO.md

    ```
    Error: Failed to connect to MCP server
    ```
-   **Solution:** Verify you have access to the danny/cat-facts MCP server through Dedalus Labs
+   **Solution:** The demo includes automatic fallback to local data.
+Verify you have access to the danny/cat-facts MCP server through Dedalus Labs, or the demo will use fallback data.

 3. **Network Errors**
    ```